 Health Issues in Africa

+Health Issues in Africa is an online news portal dedicated to exclusive and comprehensive coverage of the issues surrounding health and development affecting the people of the African continent.
 Our readers include policymakers, health professionals working in the government, private and non-profit sector, research and the media.

 We report on what matters the most